Course Descriptions, Instructor Resources, and Teacher Training

 Teacher Training

 Instructors use personal stories often as a pedagogical tool.
 Although the intended purpose of sharing personal stories may be to enhance students’ understanding of course material, personal stories also have the ability to foster community in courses.
-Instructors sharing their personal stories with students and students sharing their personal stories with one another can create a space for building bonds and empathic understanding.
-In this workshop sponsored by the UCSB Center for Innovative Teaching and Learning (CITRAL), drawing from my SoTL research, I provide examples of how personal stories can be infused into various aspects of a course (e.g., syllabus, lectures, assignments, etc.).
+Instructors sharing their personal stories with students and students share their personal stories with one another can create a space for building bonds and empathic understanding.
+Drawing from my SoTL research, the resources and references below, provide examples of how personal stories can be infused into various aspects of a course (e.g., syllabus, lectures) and through class activities and assignments.

 UC Psychology Teaching & Learning Conferences